ZamanLantra/git_docs_test/doc/developer_guide.rst

         node_charge_den[iteration] *= (CONST_spwt[0] / node_volume[iteration]);
     }

-This is a direct loops due to the fact that all data accessed in the computation are defined on the set that the loop iterates over.
+This is a direct loop due to the fact that all data accessed in the computation are defined on the set that the loop iterates over.
 In this case the iteration set is nodes.

 To convert to the OP-PIC API we first outline the loop body (elemental kernel) to a subroutine: